AIST Foundation: Kent D. Peaslee Junior Faculty Award

 Funding uses: Research

 Location of project: Anywhere in the world

-Location of residency: North AmericaView website Save Need help writing this grant?
+Location of residency: North AmericaView website Save

 This award was established in 2013 in honor and memory of Kent D. Peaslee for his unequaled passion for teaching and promoting the steel industry to students, faculty members, and steel industry personnel.
 His achievements forged a legacy of encouragement to all those dedicated to advancing the technical development, production, processing and application of iron and steel.

 The purpose of this award is to increase the number of younger engineering professors with a vested interest in the iron and steel industry.
 The award, open to all technical engineering disciplines, will assist junior faculty in building their research and professional service activities towards obtaining tenure.
 This award is granted to an individual professor and is not transferable.